Jailbreak your TV for media freedom's cover image

 Now here's where the magic happens.
 Click on an episode, and you'll see all the available streams from Torrentio.
 Because we connected Real-Debrid, you'll see streams marked with "[RD+]" which means they're cached on Real-Debrid's servers and will load almost instantly with no buffering.

-Select your preferred quality (I usually go for the highest one available), and enjoy!
-The stream will start playing within seconds, and you'll have a smooth, buffer-free experience.
+With Stremio, all you gotta do is select your preferred quality (I usually go for the highest one available), and enjoy!
+The stream will start playing within seconds, and then:

-You now have a fully functional, budget-friendly streaming setup that gives you access to pretty much any movie, TV show, or anime you could ever want.
+You now have a fully functional, budget-friendly streaming setup that gives you access to pretty much any movie, TV show, or anime you could ever want without the increasing prices of the popular streaming services.

 My mom ended her cable subscription after I set this up for her.
-She's not technical at all, but she uses it every day.
+She's not technical at all, but she uses this stack every day.
 Open Stremio, TiviMate, search for what you want, and hit play.
 That's it.

 Is this setup for everyone?
 Maybe not.
 If you want something even more hands-on and technical, check out my previous post on building your own Netflix with a HTPC.
 But for most people, especially those on a budget who just want to watch their shows without paying $100+ a month, this Real-Debrid + Stremio setup is the way to go.